OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 1. Find your App in AAD and go to the Configure tab.
 ![](/docs/images/5670656/5865865.png)
 2. Scroll down to find the Reply URL section.
-Enter the public URL to your Octopus Server withÂ `/api/users/authenticatedToken/AzureAD`.
+Enter the public URL to your Octopus Server with `/api/users/authenticatedToken/AzureAD`.
-In our example this would beÂ `https://demo.octopus.com/api/users/authenticatedToken/AzureAD`
+In our example this would be `https://demo.octopus.com/api/users/authenticatedToken/AzureAD`

 :::hint